 Here are some common filters in projects:

-- Due date: Filter out tasks items that aren't going to be required in the near future.
-Select a specific date, a before/after date, or a range like, this week, this month, this quarter, this year, or even a custom date range to dynamically filter upcoming items without having to update your view each week.
+- Due date: Filter out tasks that aren't going to be required in the near future.
+Select a specific date, a before/after date, or a range like, this week, this month, this quarter, this year, or even a custom date range to dynamically filter upcoming tasks without having to update your view each week.

-- Assignee: View items assigned to a specific member in your project.
+- Assignee: View tasks assigned to a specific member in your project.
 Use the Me filter to make a view where members see what their priorities are that's dynamic for who's looking at it.

 Filtering by date ranges